Table of Contents

 #1 How to remove Mac files permanently with a disk utility method

 Step 1.
-Open the Launchpad on the Mac system, you will see various options.
-Go to the utility option and open the Disk Utility.
+Open the Applications folder in Finder, you will see various options.
+Go to the Utilities folder and open the Disk Utility.

 permanently delete Mac Files